tsudoko/kirirss/README.md

 #### `date-format` (string)

 [strptime][1] format of the date in the contents.
-If a special "auto" value is given, the format is parsed heuristically with [chronic][2].
+If a special "auto" value is given, the date is parsed heuristically with [chronic][2].
 Output tag will contain a [RFC 2822][3]-formatted date.
 Contents will not be date-formatted if this field is skipped.